annaxu9/foresee-web-portal/README.md

-# FORSEE Web Portal
+# FORESEE Web Portal

 ## Project Overview

-A modern web portal for the FORSEE application, built with React and TypeScript.
+A modern web portal for the FORESEE application, built with React and TypeScript.

 ## Getting Started